Myndex/WCAG-International-Law/_policies/index.md

 ---
 title: "Web Accessibility Laws & Policies"
+nav_title: "Countries / Regions"
 permalink: /policies/
 order: 0
-nav_title: "Countries / Regions"
 layout: sidenav
 ---

+{::nomarkdown}
+{% include box.html type="start" title="Dated" icon="warning" %}
+{:/}

+Most of this information is from 2018.
+We are in the process of updating it.
+We plan to start publishing the updates in June 2022.

+{::nomarkdown}
+{% include box.html type="end" %}
+{:/}

 This page lists governmental policies related to web accessibility, although it is not a comprehensive or definitive listing.
+We welcome additions or corrections to these listings via the [submission form]({{ "/policies/submission/" | relative_url }}).

 The information on this page is _not_ legal advice.
-If you have questions about the applicability of the policies to specific situations, please consult your legal council for the appropriate jurisdiction.
+If you have questions about the applicability of the policies to specific situations, please consult legal authorities for the appropriate jurisdiction.

+For guidance on developing an accessibility policy for an organization, see [Developing Organizational Policies on Web Accessibility]({{ "/planning/org-policies/" | relative_url }}).

 {% include excol.html type="start" id="xterms" %}